amkt922/ssql/README.md

 ## Simple Sql

-When you want to execute more complicate sql, you can use SSqlManager(Simple Sql).
+When you want to execute a complicate sql, you can use SSqlManager(Simple Sql).

 ```php
 	$ssql = SSql::connect($this->config);